Professor of Computer Engineering

 Our specialist Electronics and Computer Engineering BEng (Hons) degree strategically targets the stat-of-the-art skillset demand in industry and academia for both Electronics Engineering and Computer Engineering.

-This programme provides you with the opportunity to develop the skills and knowledge required to work in a range of roles including full system design cycle, implementation, maintenance, and management of embedded systems.
+This computer engineering programme provides you with the opportunity to develop the skills and knowledge required to work in a range of roles including full system design cycle, implementation, maintenance, and management of embedded systems.
 Other roles your skillset will lend itself to include IoT systems, edge devices, electronics and control circuits, computer systems, programmable systems, and mobile applications.

 Common computer engineering job roles include:

-Our postgraduate courses are a great way to enhance the skills you have already learnt.
+The University of Northampton’s postgraduate courses are a great way to enhance the skills you have already learnt.
 Benefit from our 20% alumni discount on postgraduate fees to give you a CV that will catch the eye of employers.